Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: PEL type Shimura varieties

 \section{PEL type Shimura varieties}

 Here we discuss PEL type Shimura varieties, and give our main result for these, under some additional conditions that we introduce.
-The proof uses Oort-Tate/Raynaud theory of finite group schemes.
+The proof uses Oort--Tate/Raynaud theory of finite group schemes.